Osaze Urhoghide: Celtic

 On 1 July 2021, Urhoghide signed a four-year contract with Celtic.
 He made his debut for Celtic in a UEFA Europa League tie against Real Betis on 9 December 2021.

 KV Oostende (loan)

-On 31 January 2022, Urhoghide joined Oostende on loan until the end of the season, with the option to buy.
+On 31 January 2022, Urhoghide joined Oostende on loan until the end of the season, with an option to buy.
 On 27 July 2022, the loan was renewed for the 2022–23 season.

+Amiens

+On 24 July 2023, Urhoghide joined French side Amiens on a three-year deal.

+FC Dallas

+On 11 February 2025, Urhoghide joined MLS side Dallas on a four-year contract, with a one-year club option, occupying an international roster slot and becoming Dallas' highest transfer fee ever paid for a defender.